 "Running Hard", where someone just seems to be slipping through a world of weirdo nightmare images and metaphors, and the more they try to escape or find reality, the freakier it gets.

 Just try to figure out the plot of any Coheed and Cambria song without the comics.
-Especially anything from Second Stage Turbine Blade or Good Apollo, I'm Burning Star IV, Part one.
+Especially anything from Second Stage Turbine Blade or Good Apollo, I'm Burning Star IV, Part One.
 Go on, I'll wait.

 Some of their songs are fairly comprehensible on their own, but others are just bizarre.
-Like Ten Speed (Of God's Blood and Burial), which is about a possessed, talking bicycle.
+Like Ten Speed (of God's Blood and Burial), which is about a possessed, talking bicycle.
 For example.

 The music video for the Madness song "(Waiting for the) Ghost Train" is a fairly mild example.
 It features the band dressed in suits that look like newspapers, a random London Underground sign for a station that doesn't exist, a man dressed as a frog appearing out of nowhere and disappearing just as suddenly, lead singer Suggs wearing a succession of funny hats for no good reason, the saxophonist dressed as a Japanese man with angel wings being thrown out of a plane and the drummer's head appearing from a pot of baked beans, among other truly weird things.
-In spite of this bizareness, the song's meant to be about apartheid in South Africa.
+In spite of this bizarreness, the song's meant to be about apartheid in South Africa.